 Spinal fractures caused by trauma required immediate emergency care.
-Until one knows if a fracture has occurred, prevent the person from moving until medical help arrives to reduce risk of permanent paralysis.
+Until one knows if a fracture has occurred, prevent the person from moving until medical help arrives to reduce the risk of permanent paralysis.
 However, most spinal fractures are caused by osteoporosis, the “brittle bone disease” caused by the loss of calcium from bones.

 When one of the seven vertebrae that comprise the neck is broken, it is called a cervical fracture.
 Minor fractions may heal on their own as long as the neck is supported by a cervical collar or brace.
 More extensive damage may require traction or surgery.
 In more serious but still treatable cases, a neurosurgeon will remove tissue and bone fractures pressing on the spinal cord.
 Spinal decompression should occur as soon as medically possible.